 Business Intelligence implies Descriptive and Diagnostic Analytics, while Business Analytics help to refer to Predictive and Prescriptive Analytics.

 Both involve collecting and analyzing data, and both share the same goal of enhancing a company’s efficiency by using data analysis, though these two perform different functions in business.

 BI describes past or current state of business; it is all about extracting insights from data for telling you what happened, why it happened and what’s happening now.
 With its powerful reporting and data analysis mechanisms, BI is able to optimize and streamline current operations.

 The next step of analytics is Business Analytics, or in other words a Advanced Analytics.
 It goes beyond telling what has happened or is happening.
 Business Analytics is about forecasting upcoming developments based on all past and present data.
 The specific intent of BA is to get a business prepared for the upcoming challenges.
 By making predictions and identifying issues before they happen (Predictive) or by suggesting taking particular proactive actions (Prescriptive).

 Following such a comparison, one might find implementing Business Analytics software a more appealing solution.
 So here comes the logical question…

 Should companies adopt BI when there is a more promising opportunity of achieving proactive advice by Business Analytics?

 Things are not that simple.
-To predict the future, you still need to know what and why certain actions occurred in the past and what and why is occuring now.
-Advanced Analytics is commonly applied by companies on top of their BI solutions.
-It could be said that Business Intelligence is the first step in analytics adoption that could not be dismissed.
+To predict the future, you still need to know what and why certain actions occurred in the past and what and why is occurring now.
+Advanced Many companies can apply the analytics on top of their BI solutions.
+We can say that Business Intelligence is the first step in analytics adoption that could not be dismissed.

-This means, that BI solutions are in demand as never before.
-Such software is sufficient for those who want to understand their work processes and improve decision making, and, with these insights, improve their business from the ground up.
+This means that Business Intelligence value is quite high as never before.
+Such software is sufficient for those who want to understand their work processes and improve decision making.
+Then, with these insights, improve their business from the ground up.